 - Cloth

 - Air pump

 - Brush

 - Water

 - Dish-washing liquid

 - Bucket

 7.1.1 Cleaning the suspension fork

-- ► Remove dirt and deposits from the stanchions and deflector seals with a damp cloth. - ► Check the stanchions for dents, scratches, staining or leaking oil. - ► Check the air pressure. - ▶ Lubricate the dust seals and stanchions.
+- ► Remove dirt and deposits from the stanchions and deflector seals with a damp cloth. - ► Check the stanchions for dents, scratches, staining or leaking oil. - ▶ Lubricate the dust seals and stanchions.